rascio/zattera/README.md

 ## Testing
 `scripts/` folder contains scripts to start nodes/cluster and clients:

-- `start_node.sh`: Starts a node with the given parameters, support a simple server and a KV store
+- `start-node.sh`: Starts a node with the given parameters, support a simple server and a KV store
 - `key-value.sh`: CLI to interact with the KV store

 both support `-h` to show the help message.